Tokyo Tanmen Tonari Shingeki Tanmen Instant Noodle

-As I wrote about it the other day, recently I purchased 2 kinds of cup ramen in a Lawson convenience store; one is Ebisoba Ichigen from Nissin and the other is Myojo’s Tokyo Tanmen Tonari Shingeki Tanmen from Lawson’s “Meiten Series (名店シリーズ: Famous Ramen Shop Series)”.
+One is Ebisoba Ichigen from Nissin, while the other is Tokyo Tanmen Tonari Shingeki Tanmen from Myojo.
+Both are from Lawson’s “Meiten Series (名店シリーズ: Famous Ramen Shop Series)”.

-Since I already ate the former instant ramen Nissin Ebisoba Ichigen several days ago and posted an article about that, this time I tried the latter Myojo Tokyo Tanmen Tonari Shingeki Tanmen instant noodles.
+Several days ago, I ate the former Nissin Ebisoba Ichigen and posted this article, so this time I tried the latter Myojo Tokyo Tanmen Tonari Shingeki Tanmen instant noodle.

 Myojo Tokyo Tanmen Tonari Shingeki Tanmen Instant Noodle from Lawson

-When you peel back the paper lid, you will see lots of dried garnishes, such as Chashu roast pork, carrots, bean sprouts, Chinese chives, and cloud ear mushrooms, mixed in with the dried noodle block and soup base powder.
+When you peel back the lid, you will see lots of dehydrated garnishes, such as Chashu roast pork, carrots, bean sprouts, Chinese chive, and cloud ear mushrooms, on the dried noodle block.

-The cooking of this instant ramen isn’t that complicated: First, pour boiling water until it reaches the line indicated inside the cup, close the lid, and let the noodles sit and cook for 5 minutes.
+The cooking of this instant ramen isn’t that complicated; First, pour boiling water until it reaches the line indicated inside the cup, close the lid, and let the noodles steep for 5 minutes.

-5 minutes later, remove the paper lid and add in the super spicy Shingeki paste.
-Stir all the ingredients well and ready to eat.
+5 minutes later, remove the paper lid and add the super spicy Shingeki paste to the cup.
+Lastly, stir all the ingredients well with chopsticks, and it’s ready to eat.

-Indeed, the Shingeki Tanmen instant ramen has a stimulating flavor, but I think the 7-Eleven-Japan-limited cup ramen Nissin Mouko Tanmen Nakamoto is spicier than this one.
+But I think the 7 Eleven Japan-limited cup ramen Nissin Mouko Tanmen Nakamoto is spicier than this one.

-This is probably because the broth of the Shingeki Tanmen is Tonkotsu-based, where the savory taste of the pork bone broth calms the heat of the Shingeki paste, making its aftertaste mild, while the noodles are normal quality.
+This is probably because the broth of Shingeki Tanmen is Tonkotsu-based, where the savory taste of pork bone broth calms the heat of Shingeki paste, making its aftertaste mild.

-Lastly, according to the ingredient list on the side of the cup, the soup base of Myojo Tokyo Tanmen Tonari Shingeki Tanmen consists of lard, pork, chicken extract, sweeteners, spices, starch, protein hydrolyzate, miso soybean paste, salt, wheat flour, flavoring, seafood extract, flavor oil, vegetable fat, dextrin, unrefined soy sauce, XO sauce, and chili bean sauce.
+As for the ingredients, based on the list on the side of the cup, the soup base of this instant ramen consists of lard, pork, chicken extract, sweeteners, spices, starch, protein hydrolyzate, miso, salt, wheat flour, flavoring, seafood extract, flavor oil, vegetable fat, dextrin, unrefined soy sauce, XO sauce, and chili bean sauce.